 If you suffered an injury in a slip and fall on a wet floor when a warning sign was posted, it could be more difficult — though not impossible — to sue for compensation.
-The property owner or manager has specific responsibilities, and a wet floor sign may fulfill them, providing a defense to your claim.
-However, every situation is unique, so discuss your case with a Los Angeles personal injury attorney to determine whether you have grounds to file a lawsuit.
+The property owner or manager has specific responsibilities, and a wet floor sign may fulfill them.
+This could provide a defense to your claim.
+However, every situation is unique, so discuss your case with a slip and fall attorney to determine whether you still have grounds to file a lawsuit.

 What Goes into a Slip and Fall Claim in California?

 A successful slip and fall claim in California has four key elements.
 Knowing these elements can help you understand how the presence of a wet floor sign might affect your claim.